CERNatschool/moedal-bibliography/README.md

 All software in this repository is covered by the MIT license (see `LICENSE`).

 ## Versions
 Each version (release) is assigned a new DOI.
-These are listed below:
+These are listed here:

 * v1.0: Initial version.